reiver/golang-backend-training/chapters/simple_json/README.md

 }
 ```

-Note that the code that turned that Go data-type into JSON, and send the HTTP response is just this one line of code:
+Note that the code that turns that Go data-type into JSON, and sends the HTTP response is just this one line of code:
 ```go
 httpjson.NotFound(w, data)
 ```